jeffoconnorau/AGMPowerCLI/UsageExamples.md

 * $poweroffvm:  For VMware restore, specified if the VM should be restored in the powered off state.
 By default this is false and the VM is powered on at restore time time.

-# Organisations
+# Organizations

-## Organisation Creation
+## Organization Creation

-If we want to create an Org we need to get the IDs of the various resources we want to put into the org.
+If we want to create an Organization we need to get the IDs of the various resources we want to put into the Organization.
 We could run a series of commands like this:
 ```
 Get-AGMHost | Select-Object id,name
 Get-AGMSLP | Select-Object id,name